TheDreadedAndy/NES-Debugger/README.md

 Compiling on windows is untested as of now, though I've attempted not to rule out support for it.

 The current status of the project is as follows:
 Working on: Rewrite of the processor emulation.
-Compiles?: No (Last working commit is 62733c72dad6140ccf35530a42f0daaa564012a2).
+Compiles?: Yes.
 Next up: PPU rewrite or Memory rewrite to begin work on the disassembler.